Jail Uniform Color Codes And Their Meanings

 Red uniforms are typically reserved for dangerous “high-risk” individuals.
 As such, they’re often worn by terrorists, drug lords, serial killers, and other prolific criminals.

 Some facilities also designate red uniforms for celebrity inmates to single them out.
 Why?
-A jail where a famous celebrity experiences an altercation will certainly draw out bad publicity.
+A jail where a celebrity experiences an altercation will undoubtedly draw out lousy publicity.

 White

 White jail uniforms are frequently reserved for segregated inmates.
-However, they sometimes can be designated for those who are on death row and awaiting execution.
+However, they can sometimes be designated for those on death row awaiting execution.

 Green/Blue

-Green and blue jail uniforms are usually reserved for those who are deemed as “low-risk”.
-With that said, it’s not uncommon for them to be worn by inmates that are on work detail.
+Green and blue jail uniforms are usually reserved for those deemed “low-risk.”
+That said, it’s not uncommon for them to be worn by inmates on work detail.

 Pink

 Unfortunately, some jails in the United States still resort to humiliation as a punishment.
-Such jails make use of pink uniforms to break down the masculinity of their inmates.
+Such jails use pink uniforms to break down the masculinity of their inmates.

 White Stripes & Black/Orange